SESO-Programming-Club/prhistory-quiz/README.md

 # README
-A quiz website made by Adrian Rivera (@arbalasquide) for Puerto Rico History class
+A quiz website made by Adrian Rivera (@arBalasquide) for Puerto Rico History class

 The base code was taken form https://codepen.io/gcarino/pen/LDgtn and the following was modified and/or added: